provenance-io/kong-jwt-wallet/README.md

 ## Creating a JWT

 This example uses the standard jwt format but sings with an `secp256k1` elliptic curve key.
-When generating your jwt you must set the public key as the `sub` field on the payload and it must be compressed public key bytes (base64).
-If wanting grants to return then also include the wallet address as the `addr` field and the hrp as the `hrp` field [^1].
+When generating your jwt you must set the public key as the `sub` field on the payload and it must be compressed public key bytes and **Base64Url Encoded**.
+If wanting grants to return then also include the wallet address as the `addr` field.

-[^1]: when using the `addr` field, the address will be verified it belongs to the given public key provided in the `sub` field.
-When using `addr` the `hrp` of the wallet must be supplied as well.
-   The `hrp` is the human readable path that is prepended to blockchain wallets to denote which blockchain they belong to and also used as a checksum in the address via BIP173.
-Provenance uses `tp` for tesetnet and `pb` for mainnet.

 ### Header